analysiscenter/radio/docs/source/intro/preprocessing.rst

         .central_crop(crop_size=(32, 64, 64))
     )

-This pipeline first resize all images to same shape and then sample rotated crops of shape **[32, 64, 64]**, rotation angle is random, from 0 to 90 degrees.
-Rotation is performed along **y and x** axes.
+This pipeline first resizes all images to same shape and then samples rotated crops of shape **[32, 64, 64]**;
+rotation angle is random, from 0 to 90 degrees.
+Rotation is performed along **z** ax.
 Crops are padded by zeroes after rotation, if needed.

 Accessing Batch components